citizenspress/citizenspress.github.io/_posts/2015-01-18-Tech-Transfer.md

 share: true
 ---

-Technology Transition in (Progressive) Organizations

-It seems like every week I hear of another progressive organization making the transition to new technologies be they new software, hardware or processes.
+It seems like every week I hear of another progressive organization making the transition to new technologies, be they new software, hardware or processes.
 The feedback I receive from folks enduring this transition tends to be mostly that these moves are frustrating, time consuming and costly.
-So, I have been thinking about how progressive organizations can make this transition more easily without undermining their progressive positions.
+So, I have been thinking a lot lately about how progressive organizations can make this transition more easily without undermining their progressive values.

 I think that these things are important is that I see an increasing number of organizations spend obscene amounts of resources and money on technology only to see the implementation fail.